Dea Kulumbegashvili

-Dea Kulumbegashvili (დეა კულუმბეგაშვილი) is a Georgian film director and writer, of Ossetian origin.
-She is known for her 2020 film Beginning, which won and was nominated for numerous awards.
+Dea Kulumbegashvili (დეა კულუმბეგაშვილი) is a film director and screenwriter from Georgia.

 Early life and education

-Kulumbegashvili was born in Oriol, Russia (Oryol), and raised in a small town called Lagodekhi at the foot of the Caucasus Mountains in Georgia.
-Her filmmaking has been informed by her experience of growing up in a place with such a mix of ethnicities and nationalities.
+Kulumbegashvili was raised in a small town called Lagodekhi at the border with Azerbaijan.
+She grew up during a Civil War, ethnic conflict and a decade of chaos that followed collapse of Soviet Union.
+She has stated that initially she was drawn to literature and read compulsively.
+Through her childhood and teenage years, Kulumbegashvili was not able to watch films due to periods of blackouts that lasted for months at a time.

-She went to New York, where she enrolled in the Media Studies course at The New School, before earning a Master of Fine Arts in Film Directing at Columbia University School of the Arts, where she enrolled in 2014.
+She studied Media Studies at The New School, before earning a Master of Fine Arts in Film Directing at Columbia University School of the Arts,.

 Career

 Kulumbegashvili's debut short film, Invisible Spaces (Ukhilavi Sivrtseebi), was nominated for the Short Film Palme d’Or at the 2014 Cannes Film Festival.
-In it, editor Rati Oneli played the father, one of three characters in a film about tensions in a small family.
 Two years later, her second short film, Lethe, premiered at the 2016 Cannes Film Festival.
 Both films were shown at MoMA in New York and at other film festivals.
-That same year she was awarded the 2016 Tsinandali Cinema Art Award in Georgia.

-She was co-writer and co-producer, with Rati Oneli (who also directed), of the feature-length documentary City of the Sun (2015–2017).

-In 2020, Kulumbegashvili's directed, Beginning, her first feature film.
-Originally given the working title Naked Sky, the film was awarded a production grant by the International Film Festival Rotterdam (IFFR), and Kulumbegashvili was given the Cannes Film Festival Cinéfondation residence in Paris, and other assistance with development by the Sam Spiegel International Film Lab, Sofia International Film Festival, and the Sarajevo Film Festival.
-The film debuted at the Toronto International Film Festival in September 2020 and won several awards.
+Kulumbegashvili's debut feature film Beginning, was part of The Official Selection of 2020 Cannes Film Festival.
+However due to the COVID19 restrictions festival was not held in its "original form".
+Instead the film had its premiere at the 2020 Toronto International Film Festival (TIFF), where it won the FIPRESCI Prize.
+It was subsequently screened and won four awards at the San Sebastián International Film Festival, etc. Beginning was selected as the Georgian entry for the Best International Feature Film at the 93rd Academy Awards.

 Kulumbegashvili received a 2022 Baumi Script Development Award for her second feature film, then known as Historia, about an abortion provider in rural Georgia.
-Filming on the project, later named April, took place in 2023; the film was released in 2024 at the 81st Venice International Film Festival, where it won the Special Jury Prize.
+Filming on the project, later named April, took place in 2023; the film premiered in 2024 at the 81st Venice International Film Festival, where it won the Special Jury Prize.
+Subsequently the film was programmed for Toronto International Film Festival, San Sebastian International Film Festival, etc winning numerous awards.

+Both, April and Beginning were programmed for the New York Film Festival, featured in the Main Slate.
+April was selected to screen in the Spotlight section at 2025 Sundance Film Festival.

+Since 2023, Kulumbegashvili lives and works outside Georgia, due to the political crackdown and growing censorship of art within the country.